 Your dog may become sick or injured when your vet clinic is closed and when this happens, you’ll have to rush your dog to an emergency vet clinic.

-Beyond the worry and fear of this kind of visit, sometimes price is a factor.
+Beyond the worry and fear of this kind of visit, sometimes the price is a factor.
 How much a visit to an emergency vet clinic costs depends on several factors.
 Here, we get into what these are and provide you with a range of possible prices that you can expect to pay under those circumstances.

 The Importance of Your Dog’s Health